John Roseboro: Roseboro-Marichal incident

 Maury Wills led off the game with a bunt single off Marichal, and eventually scored a run when Ron Fairly hit a double.
 Marichal, a fierce competitor, viewed the bunt as a cheap way to get on base and took umbrage with Wills.
 When Wills came up to bat in the second inning, Marichal threw a pitch directly at Wills, sending him sprawling to the ground.
 Willie Mays then led off the bottom of the second inning for the Giants and Dodgers' pitcher Sandy Koufax threw a pitch over Mays' head as a token form of retaliation.
 In the top of the third inning with two outs, Marichal threw a fastball that came close to hitting Fairly, prompting him to dive to the ground.
 Marichal's act angered the Dodgers sitting in the dugout and home plate umpire Shag Crawford then warned both teams that any further retaliations would not be tolerated.

-Marichal came up to bat in the third inning expecting Koufax to take further retaliation against him but instead he was startled when Roseboro's return throw to Koufax after the second pitch either brushed his ear or came close enough for him to feel the breeze off the ball.
+Marichal came up to bat in the third inning expecting Koufax to take further retaliation against him.
+Instead, he was startled when Roseboro's return throw to Koufax after the second pitch either brushed his ear or came close enough for him to feel the breeze off the ball.
 When Marichal confronted Roseboro about the proximity of his throw, Roseboro came out of his crouch with his fists clenched.
 Marichal afterwards stated that he thought Roseboro was about to attack him and raised his bat, striking Roseboro at least twice over the head with it, opening a two-inch gash that sent blood flowing down the catcher's face and required 14 stitches.
 Koufax raced in from the mound attempting to separate them and was joined by the umpires, players and coaches from both teams.